yuxuan-ji/domql/src/README.md

 <a name="Domql+execute"></a>

 ### domql.execute() ⇒ <code>Array.&lt;Element&gt;</code> \| <code>Element</code>
-Execute compiled set of directives andreturns a Element array or an Element.
+Execute compiled query model andreturns a Element array or an Element.

 **Kind**: instance method of [<code>Domql</code>](#Domql)
 <a name="Parser"></a>